following history report of the NYC Transit Police Department was

 granting Transit Patrolmen Peace Officer Status.

 the question as to who should supervise the Transit Police

 Department was one that was carefully scrutinized over the next five

 years by various city officials.
 The issue that was considered

-was, “Should the Transit Police be taken over by
+was, “Should the Transit Police be taken over by NYPD?"

-In 1953, the New York City Transit Authority came into being and
+the New York City Transit Authority came into being and

-assumed control over all the subway lines from the old
+assumed control over all the subway lines from the old Board of

-In 1954, Dorothy Uhnak became the first woman to join
+Dorothy Uhnak became the first woman to join the Transit

-In 1955, the decision was made that the Transit Police Department would
+the decision was made that the Transit Police Department would

 become a separate and distinctly different Department, ending almost

 two decades of rule by the NYPD.
 The Civil Service Commission

-established a new test for Transit Patrolman and on April 4,
+established a new test for Transit Patrolman and on April 4, the

 NYPD Lieutenant Thomas O’Rourke was